gabesnow99/mocap_vrpn_ros1/README.md

 - Verify that the IP address on the adjacent computer matches the server in the command.

 For those who wish to use without Docker:
-- Be sure to apt install ros-{distro}-vrpn-client-ros.
+- Be sure to apt install ros-ROS_DISTRO-vrpn-client-ros.
 - Run the same command as above.